by-jp/www.byjp.me/content/notes/twitter/1412336329/index.md

 tags:
 - imported
 - from-twitter
-- boatrace
+- BoatRace
 ---
-"Stand on it, stand on it" - their faces? [boatrace](/tags/boatrace)
+"Stand on it, stand on it" - their faces?
+[BoatRace](/tags/boatrace)